Permutation inference with a finite number of heterogeneous clusters

-It should be noted that several other methods for inference specifically designed for the difference-in-differences model such as the \citet{conleytaber2011} procedure are available.
+Several other methods for inference specifically designed for difference in differences such as \citet{donaldlang2007} and \citet{conleytaber2011} are available.
 Here I focus only on methods that apply more broadly and that are valid with a fixed number of clusters.
-The test of \citet{canayetal2014} technically applies here but requires matching each treated cluster with a control cluster.
+The test of \citet[CRS]{canayetal2014} technically applies here but requires matching each treated cluster with a control cluster.
 In the present example, there are $6! = 720$ potential matches and equally many potential tests.
 A single match is enough to perform the test but different matches can lead to different test outcomes.
 This arbitrariness can be unattractive in applied work because the number of ways in which tests can be selected (and potentially combined) is large.
 However, if a pilot study or pre-analysis plan prescribed the cluster pairs, the (randomized) CRS test would be asymptotically similar and therefore provides a useful benchmark for the AP test.
 To this end, Table~\ref{tb:did} shows results of an oracle version of the CRS test that presumes that a pre-analysis plan is in place.
 As can be seen, the AP test compares well to the CRS test while completely avoiding the issue that different cluster pairs can lead to different test results. \sqed \end{example}